 Regardless the outcome, Groynom says he has no plans to cash the ticket, even if it wins.
 Groynom, a self-described collector of casino memorabilia, told Press of AC:

 “I’m going to frame this one.”

 With that, sports betting got underway at Tropicana’s temporary location.
 The property is in the process of building a permanent sportsbook, but there’s no timeframe for its completion.

 The temporary location is somewhat unusual for a sportsbook, in that it does not possess the ubiquitous wall of televisions and odds display screens.
 Instead, patrons must rely on Tropicana’s other food and bar locations to provide real-time monitoring of their wagers.

-The casino opened this sportsbook in partnership with European sportsbook giant William Hill.
+The casino opened this sportsbook in partnership with European sports betting giant William Hill Sports Book.
 The debut is the third for William Hill in New Jersey, but company management is, by no means, blase about the launch.

 “It’s always exciting when a new sports book opens up somewhere, and this one is extra special with the location and the history of this building,” said Michael Grodsky, William Hill’s vice president of marketing and public relations.

 Tropicana played sports betting close to the vest

 Thursday’s launch ended what has been a rather perplexing chapter of New Jersey’s foray into sports betting.
 Whereas most other gaming properties in-state have been upfront about their desire to open a sportsbook, Tropicana and its corporate parent, Eldorado Resorts, have kept things close to the vest.